DRVR1/InstaGrow/README.md

 ## Project Description
 Computer softare, that automatically logs in your instagram account, and performs a defined number of actions per day, increasing your account visibility.
+You can download the windows installer in the "releases" section.

 ## Security Warning:
 Since this is a pre-alpha, some functions are not yet avaliable, such as user data encryption.
 Your instagram password will be saved in a .db file in your appData folder.
 It won't be encrypted.
 Use it at your own risk.